rpmuller/ePubs/WesternPhilosophy.md

 as the fundamental principle of ethics.
 As regards sentiment, there has to be a distasteful compromise between the search for isolation and the necessities of passion and economics.
-D. H. Lawrence's story, "The Man Who Loved Islands/' has a hero who disdained such compromise to a gradually increasing extent and at last died of hunger and cold, but in the enjoyment of complete isolation; but this degree of consistency has not been achieved by the writers
+D. H. Lawrence's story, "The Man Who Loved Islands," has a hero who disdained such compromise to a gradually increasing extent and at last died of hunger and cold, but in the enjoyment of complete isolation; but this degree of consistency has not been achieved by the writers